Exploring the SAJ National Team Coaches: Moguls Edition (Part 2)

 Coach Shiro told me this related anecdote:

-"Coach Janne always says, 'Make sure you practice basic turns on flat slopes.'
-Just because it's moguls doesn't mean you have to practice only on mogul slopes.
-He says basic ski control techniques are important.
-That's why we practice plowbogens thoroughly.
+"Coach Janne always emphasizes the importance of practicing basic turns on flat slopes.
+Just because it's mogul doesn't mean you should only practice on bumpy slopes.
+He stresses that fundamental skiing techniques are crucial.
+That's why we practice snowplow turns so diligently.
 He's really good at it himself.
-He
+He also

-also says things that even someone who isn't a top skier like Horishima can understand, so it's easy for less experienced skiers to understand.
-At the same time, he can speak intuitively based on his experience of being at the top of the world.
-That's also a strength for the whole team.
+says things that even less experienced skiers can understand, so it's easy for less experienced skiers to grasp.
+On the other hand, he can also speak from experience, drawing on his time at the top of the world, and that's a strength of the entire team."

 However, some players may not understand this and may feel that it is not suited to them.
 It is also true that there is a language barrier and subtle nuances may not be conveyed

-Because we are all human beings, it is inevitable that there will be times when our feelings do not match.
-This is not limited to athletes and coaches.
+Since we are all human beings, there will inevitably be times when our feelings don't match.
+This isn't limited to athletes and coaches.

 "We allow players to choose their own coaches.
 So sometimes they change coaches.
 That's totally OK.
 It's up to the players to decide whether they're a good fit or not."